Disadvantages of Being Foreign Which Challenge Foreign Firms When Selling in Germany

 5. Tariffs and other administrative barriers

-This one is also obvious but thankfully mostly neglectable as Germany and Europe peruses a free trade policy – except, sadly, the follow ups from Brexit.
+This one is also obvious but thankfully mostly neglectable as both Germany and the EU pursue a free trade policy.
+Except, sadly, the follow-up effects from Brexit.

 Cazacu, Stela (2016): Preference for domestic goods: a study of consumer ethnocentrism in the republic of Moldova